arobey63/autocorrelation/README.md

 Run 'Model3_plotting.nb' to generate Figs 6 and all extended Figs.

-### Supplemental Code
+### Additional Figures
-These files contain code for all additional figures (Figs 1 & 2 in the main text and Figs A1-4 in appendices).
+This file contains code to generate all additional figures not incorporated with the other models (primarily main text Fig. 1 & 2).

 ## References